masonfmatthews/rails_assignments/assignments/gradebook/README.md

   * Change his or her password.

 These lists are not cumulative.
 For instance, a student should NOT be able to create teachers.

+During this assignment, you must create a module which contains all of the authentication behavior, and which is included by the Parent, Teacher, and Student models.

 ## Hard Mode